steadybit/extension-jvm/README.md

 #### The Spring discovery is not showing my application name

 The extension uses the `spring.application.name` property to determine the application name.
-The extension will try to lookup the property by the JMX Environment.
+The extension will try to look up the property by the JMX Environment.

 If JMX is not enabled or the values are sanitized by [Spring Boot](https://docs.spring.io/spring-boot/reference/actuator/endpoints.html#actuator.endpoints.sanitization),